When was the last time you

 Most dry foods are heavily

-grain-based.
-Therefore, the plant-based protein in dry food earns a
+Because the protein in dry food is often

 lower biological value score when compared to the protein in canned